Trade CFD Sectors

 • Sector dealing cannot result in the delivery of any stock or instrument by or to the trader.

 • The constituents making up a sector CFD are usually very liquid shares.
-For instance the sectors that IG Markets quotes are based on shares that make up the FTSE 350 and ASX 200.
+For instance the sectors that a provider quotes could be based on shares that make up the FTSE 350 and ASX 200.

 • As with all CFD contracts you can use limit and stop orders on sector CFDs.
 IG Markets even provides Guaranteed Stops and Trailing Stops to cap your risk without limiting any potential profit.